Simple French macarons recipe for sweet, chewy almond meringue cookies, sandwiched together with ganache, buttercream or

 French macarons are one of my most loved cookies.
 The flavour and colour combinations you can bring to almond macarons are endless.
-Today we are sticking to a basic macaron recipe.
+Today we are sticking to an easy recipe, making simple French macarons.
 Once you’ve got this down you can adapt them to make all the combinations you like!

 A classic macaron biscuit has a glossy top that cracks when you bite into it.
 The interior is soft and chewy.
 The filling in the middle is what gives each macaron a unique flavour.

 Making a macaron is not hard but there are a few crucial steps to follow.
 The first is measuring your ingredients correctly.
 For this recipe I really suggest using the gram amount that I have written to make sure it’s all the same.
 Cups range in sizes depending where you live, plus how we all fill our cups varies drastically too.
 Eggs range in sizes too, some are large, some are small….Weighing ingredients takes out all the guess work.